thatblindgeye/ConditionTracker/ConditionTracker/README.md

 - Empty strings are replaced with a condition name of "Condition" + a unique number identifier
 - If the condition name already exists, a unique number identifier is appended to the condition name

-After all checks are finished, the config table is sorted alphabetically by condition name, ignoring letter case.
+After all checks are finished, the conditions table is sorted alphabetically by condition name, ignoring letter case.

 #### Marker column